Accommodations in Wehe Den Hoorn

-Wehe-den Hoorn is a village in the municipality of De Marne in the north of the Dutch province of Groningen.
-The village has about 800 inhabitants and consists of two parts: Wehe (around the wierde) and Den Hoorn (by the canal the Hoornse Vaart).
-Due to this location, the European E9 hiking trail, on the spot, is also called the North Sea Trail or Wad and Wierden Road.
+Wehe-den Hoorn is a village in the Dutch province of Groningen.
+The village has about 800 inhabitants and consists of two parts: Wehe (around the mound) and Den Hoorn (near the canal the Hoornse Vaart).
+The European walking route E9 runs through this town, also known locally as the North Sea Trail or Wad- en Wierdenpad.

-Just north of the village, Borgweer or Starkenborgh, the town of Tjarda van Starkenborgh Stachouwer, was once located.
-In the former Reformed Church of Wehe, there are memories, such as coats of arms and a graveyard.
-To a member of this family it is called Van Starkenborgh canal.
-The monumental farm Borgweer was built around 1900 at the start of the driveway.
+Just north of the village once stood the borg Borgweer or the Starkenborgh, the residence of the Tjarda van Starkenborgh Stachouwer family.
+In the former reformed church of Wehe you can find reminders of this, such as coats of arms and a crypt.
+The Van Starkenborgh Canal is named after a member of this family.
+The monumental Borgweer farm was built around 1900 at the beginning of the driveway.

-The Reformed Church of Wehe dates back to the 13th century and the first catholic church (a barn church) was founded in 1733.
-In 1803, it was a surprise to replace the latter, a simple church in neoclassic style, and in 1926 the current Saint Bonifacius church fears.
-On the Cleveringa Street there is another kingdom case of Jehovah’s witnesses.
+The reformed church of Wehe dates back to the 13th century, and the first Catholic church (a barn church) was founded in 1733.
+In 1803 a simple church in neoclassical style was built to replace the latter, and in 1926 the current St. Boniface Church was built.
+On the Cleveringastraat there is also a kingdom shop of Jehovah’s Witnesses.

-In total, the site of Wehe-den Hoorn includes eleven registrations in the national register, including the Reformed Church and the Saint Bonifacius Church.
+In total, the town of Wehe-den Hoorn has eleven entries in the national monument register, including the Reformed Church and the St. Boniface Church.